How To Become A Business Analyst? - 2023 Best Career Guide

 A business analyst is also referred to as a business systems analyst, business functional analyst, business process analyst, and enterprise analyst.

 Key Roles and Functions of a Business Analyst:

 A business analyst serves to bridge the gap between an organization’s business objectives and its information technology resources.
 This position has emerged to be one of the most critical roles in supporting an organization’s success.
 The information gathered by a business analyst is vital to creating the different strategies a business employ.
 It helps businesses identify the changing business landscape with solid data that is actionable, helping them make more informed decisions.

-- Evaluate the current structure of a business and who it uses technology in its many business processes
+- Evaluate the current structure of a business and how it uses technology in its many business processes

 - Identify problems and potential areas of concern by utilizing research and data gathering